topbitdu/unidom-party/ROADMAP.md

 1. Collaborating model & migration
 2. Improve the As Source Party concern to add the #relate? method
 3. Improve the As Target Party concern to add the #is_related? method

+## v1.4
+1. Improve the Collaborating model to add the .collaborate! method

+## v1.5
+1. As Collaboration concern
+2. As Collaborator concern

+## v1.6
+1. Improve the As Collaboration concern to add the #is_collaborated! method
+2. Improve the As Collaborator concern to add the #collaborate! method

+## v1.7
+1. Improve the As Collaboration concern to add the #is_collaborated? method
+2. Improve the As Collaborator concern to add the #collaborate? method